yuexiadudiao/pp_sudoku/readme.md

 ./plottime.py
 ```

+STL that i used
+vector
+map
+sort

 ![top95](./data/top95.png)

 ### Conclusion

 Our method has an advantage in 17-cue hard sudoku.It is faster than bf_sudoku.but it is hard to say that a sudoku solver is better than another,because performance of sudoku solver depends on the difficulty of sudoku.but for dlx_sudoku, it performs well almost on all datasets.DLX algorithm can solver most sudoku by less then 1ms,it is incredibly fast enough ^_^!.Donald E. Knuth is really a strongman.

+### STL that i used

+1. bitset
+2. vector
+3. map
+4. sort

 ### References
 [1] [The Probabilistic Sudoku Solver](https://www.feynmanlectures.caltech.edu/info/sudoku/pss.html)